Hi-Angel/notes-backup/bacula.md

 * `Pool`: a group of "volumes".
   * A volume is a storage device like a disk or a tape and it may not be referred directly by a job.

+# Misc

+* "Restoring": done with `restore` command which uses "jobid" of the jobs log to restore from.
+But for some reason it also requires a `Job` with `Type = Restore` to be present, otherwise restore won't work.
+In particular, the `FileSet` directive is completely ignored *(but required to be present)*, and instead you'd have to manually chose which files you want to restore.

 # Gotchas

 * Don't confuse `jobs` and `jobs`!
 Already confused, are you?
 In Bacula the top-level thing represented by `Job {` config paragraph is called a job.
 And then if you ran a job multiple times, its history entries are called jobs as well!
 So when you see word "job" it may mean any of those concepts.